CheyenneMDavid/Just-Cakes/README.md

 ![Reviews Tables Model](static/assets/images_for_readme/reviews-table.png)
 ___

-Table for planning **Cakes** database models
+### Table for planning **Cakes** database models

 Defining type:Wedding, Novelty and Birthday.
 Allergy: GF for Gluten Free.
 V for plantbased.
 Flavours and colors.
-And a list of the cakes themselves, making them searchable by users of the site.
+And a list of the cakes themselves, making them searchable by users of the site when such extra functionality added.

 Using Normalization to organize the data, so when changes to the data is required, it's more easily managed.
+In doing so, new content for the fields can be created by a site administrator.
+The new content being cake names, descriptions and additional categories if the so wish.

+The purpose of the tables when planning the structure of the data was not to reflect the exact details of each cake currently available, but instead have the relevant sections.
+So whilst I've used some of the names of cakes and data such as gluten free, etc...
+The precise details of cakes on the site is subject to change, which was the purpose of the field structure.